infinityworks/serverless/README.md

 To run the whole stack locally, including the local API mock and DynamoDB instance, run the `docker-compose up` command.
 This will run a webpack dev server for the client application, a simple express application for the API and a DynamoDB instance.

+The webpack dev server will run a watch command and automatically pick up any changes you make to the client code, including the JavaScript and SCSS.
+It even does some magic to auto-reload in the browser so you can see your changes live.

 ### Running terraform

 #### Initial setup on the AWS Console